oat-sa/taohub-articles/forge/items-api/item-scoring-api.md

     }

-*key* ([[Item Scoring API\#Value-Format|taoValueFormat]]) : The value be used to map a source value;{#value-formattaovalueformat-the-value-be-used-to-map-a-source-value}
+*key* ([[Item Scoring API\#Value-Format|taoValueFormat]]) : The value be used to map a source value;

 *value* (float) : The value to use if the source match the key;

 Rules
 -----

-###Templates{#templates}
+### Templates

-###Match Correct Template{#match-correct-template}
+#### Match Correct Template

 The match correct response processing template uses the [[Item Scoring API\#Custom-Rules|match]] operator to match the value of a response variable (idenfitified by RESPONSE) with its correct value (identified by RESPONSE).
 It sets the outcome variable SCORE to either 0 or 1 depending on the outcome of the test.
 A response variable called RESPONSE must have been declared and have an associated correct value.
 Similarly, the outcome variable SCORE must also have been declared.
-The template applies to responses of any baseType and cardinality though bear in mind the limitations of matching more complex data types.{#custom-rulesmatch-operator-to-match-the-value-of-a-response-variable-idenfitified-by-response-with-its-correct-value-identified-by-response-it-sets-the-outcome-variable-score-to-either-0-or-1-depending-on-the-outcome-of-the-test-a-response-variable-called-response-must-have-been-declared-and-have-an-associated-correct-value-similarly-the-outcome-variable-score-must-also-have-been-declared-the-template-applies-to-responses-of-any-basetype-and-cardinality-though-bear-in-mind-the-limitations-of-matching-more-complex-data-types}
+The template applies to responses of any baseType and cardinality though bear in mind the limitations of matching more complex data types.

-Note that the match correct template is strongly linked to the behavior of the [[Item Scoring API\#Custom-Rules|match]] operator : the correct variables and user’s responses associated to the same identifier (RESPONSE) must be the same type, the outcome variable SCORE will be set to 0 otherwise.{#custom-rulesmatch-operator-the-correct-variables-and-users-responses-associated-to-the-same-identifier-response-must-be-the-same-type-the-outcome-variable-score-will-be-set-to-0-otherwise}
+Note that the match correct template is strongly linked to the behavior of the [[Item Scoring API\#Custom-Rules|match]] operator : the correct variables and user’s responses associated to the same identifier (RESPONSE) must be the same type, the outcome variable SCORE will be set to 0 otherwise.

 This template rule is defined with the constant *TAO\_MATCHING.RULE.MATCH\_CORRECT*.